 Previously Dr. Mahler was a Visiting Assistant Professor of Psychology at California State University, Long Beach and a Research Psychologist at the University of California, San Diego.
 She joined CSUSM in the Fall of 1990.
 Her areas of specialization are health psychology and social psychology.
 Dr. Mahler's current program of research focuses on how various psychosocial factors (e.g., perceived personal control, coping style, social support) may affect recovery from major surgery.

-Dr. Thomas was on the faculty at the College of Mount St. Vincent (New York) and had worked as a Personnel Research Psychologist at the Navy Personnel Research and Development Center in San Diego.
+Dr. Thomas is Professor Emerita at CSUSM.
+She was on the faculty at the College of Mount St. Vincent (New York) and worked as a Personnel Research Psychologist at the Navy Personnel Research and Development Center in San Diego.
 She joined CSUSM in 1995 and served as Psychology Department Chair from 2000-2003 and 2004-2005.
-Her areas of expertise are psychological testing, methodology, and statistics.
-She is currently working on a project with a colleague in the Economics Department to study the subjective well-being of college students.
-She is also interested in mindfulness, positive psychology, gender issues, and the scholarship of teaching.
+She taught courses in statistics, psychological testing, psychology of women, teaching of psychology, and positive psychology.
+She continues to work with colleagues in Mindful CSUSM on contemplative pedagogy and the creation of a Center for Contemplative Practices.

 Dr. Trujillo came to CSUSM in the Fall of 1994 after eight years at The University of Michigan as a Postdoctoral Fellow, Research Investigator and Psychology Instructor.
 His areas of specialization are psychopharmacology and neuroscience.
 His current research focuses on behavioral and neural effects of psychoactive drugs, including drugs of abuse (such as opiates, amphetamine and cocaine) and psychotherapeutic drugs (such as antidepressants and antipsychotics).